-- 3.2.2 Thirty representations were received.
-They were received from local residents, a local Councillor and The Environmental Protection Team. - 3.2.3 Representations received had concerns relating to (Prevention of Crime and Disorder, Public Safety, Prevention of Public Nuisance and the Protection of Children from Harm. - 3.2.5 Full details of the representations are attached at Appendix C. A map detailing the addresses of the persons who have submitted the representations and their location in relation to the premises is attached at Appendix D. Please note that Relevant Authorities are not included.
+- 3.2.2 One representation was received.
+It was received from Sussex Police. - 3.2.3 The representation received had concerns relating to Prevention of Crime and Disorder, Public Safety, Prevention of Public Nuisance and the Protection of Children from Harm. - 3.2.4 A representation was received from the Environmental Protection team and the Healthy & Safety team which included conditions relating to Public Safety and the Prevention of Public Nuisance.
+The representation was withdrawn as the applicant agreed to the conditions and amended the operating schedule accordingly. - 3.2.5 Full details of the representation and agreements are attached at Appendix C. A map detailing the location of the premises is attached at Appendix D.